ssinghinfinity/gitcommands/README.md

 Welcome to the page of git commands....

 Configuring a GIT -
-git config --global user.name "Your name" git config --global user.email "yourname@provider.com"
+git config --global user.name "ssinghinfinity" git config --global user.email "surender.singh@infinitylabs.in"

 To view all Git Configuration